hellomouse/TPT-Ultimata/Wiki/elements/minor-elements.md

 ## SWTR (Sugar water)
 Water that has sugar dissolved in it.
 Grows YEST, basically SLTW but with SUGR instead of SALT.
 Grows PLNT slowly.

+## BGEL (Ballistic Jelly)
+Brightens depending on the highest magnitude of the pressure it experienced, useful for bomb testing.
+Stores the magnitude in pavg[0].